Flexiblefabric/Tien-Len/README.md

 file.

 Displaying card images requires the **Pillow** library, which is included in `requirements.txt`.
-Install dependencies (including Pillow for image support) with:
+That file pins compatible versions of all dependencies.
+Install them (including Pillow for image support) with:

 ```bash
 pip install -r requirements.txt